 First off, there’s a lot of confusion between carbs and grains.
 In my practise I hear a wide variety of understandings; some people equate carbs entirely with grains, and are a little taken aback when I say those healthy vegetables and fruits they’re feeding are carbs, too; some believe that CARB is ok as long as there’s no grain involved; some feel a little fiber is good but not too much; some think dogs can’t digest carb at all; and so on.
-Many believe grains are terrible but that veggies are ok ; when I point out that the chronic diarrhea and malabsorption of nutrient they’re worried about may be related to the veggies, and that a little well cooked brown rice may resolve the whole issue, they’re aghast.
+Many believe grains are terrible but that veggies are ok ; when I point out that the chronic diarrhea and malabsorption of nutrient they’re worried about may be related to an overdose of the wrong kind of veggie, and that a little well cooked brown rice may resolve the whole issue, they’re aghast.
 But seeing is believing!
-Dogs DO digest carbs, and can even convert nutrients from them (such as beta carotene into Vitamin A) and ferment fiber (according to the type, at a good or not so good rate); they do benefit from fiber, within reason, and veggies offer good stuff on the one hand and create potential issues on the other (think; nightshades, oxalates, phytic acid).
+Dogs DO digest carbs, and can even convert nutrients from them (such as beta carotene into Vitamin A) and ferment fiber (according to the type, at a good or not so good rate); they do benefit from fiber, within reason; veggies offer good stuff on the one hand and create potential issues on the other (think; nightshades, oxalates, phytic acid).

 So; basically, is there a role in the canine diet for carbohydrate?
 Emphatically, yes there is.